loopstick/CCA_Mechatronics_Spring2020/README.md

 		2:45 -
 		3:00 -

-- Hands-on activity
-  - Soldering demo
-  - Servo knob and sweep tutorials
-  - create your own Fritzing layout for the L293 H-Bridge
-    - project 1: solder a H-Bridge shield
-    - project 2: make a H-Bridgeshield on the Othermill

 - __Homework__
   - Improve the quality of your work on Github
     - Well organized Github folders, good folder and file names